1 reason to seek H3 Prolotherapy

 - You have received, or been offered, a cortisone injection for temporary relief from pain/inflammation.

-- The pain originated from sports training or fighting match, including MMA.
+- The pain originated from sports training or fighting matches, including MMA.

 - You have been told it is “overuse syndrome.”